The Master said, “Both keeping past teachings alive and understanding the present—someone able to do this is worthy of

 (Confucius, Analects 2.11, Slingerland trans.)

-I am a PhD candidate (ABD) in Philosophy at Loyola University Chicago (expected graduation May 2020) and an Adjunct Instructor in Philosophy at Bryant & Stratton College Online.
-I have teaching experience in classical Chinese ethics, contemporary analytic epistemology of religion, and symbolic logic.
-My research centers on 13th century Scholasticism, primarily William of Auxerre (1156-1231), an early High Scholastic who was involved in the adoption and adaptation of Aristotelian and Islamic thought in the West.
-I am currently engaged in projects involving the classical Islamic philosopher Avicenna and the Confucian thinker Xunzi.
+My research centers on 13th century Scholasticism, primarily William of Auxerre (1156-1231), who was involved in the adoption and adaptation of Aristotelian and Islamic thought in the West.
+I am currently engaged in projects involving the Islamic philosopher Avicenna and the Confucian thinker Xunzi, as well as translating some works of St. Thomas Aquinas.

 The About Me page will tell you more about my history and research interests.